szolotykh/kinisi-motor-controller-firmware/commands.md

 - x (double): X component of platform velocity in meters per second
 - y (double): Y component of platform velocity in meters per second
 - t (double): Theta component of platform velocity in radians per second

+### GET_PLATFORM_CURRENT_VELOCITY (0x43)
+Description: This command gets the current velocity of the platform in meters per second.
+Properties:
+- None
+Response:
+ - platform_velocity (object): The current velocity of the platform in meters per second.